 Pre-Employment Structured Clinical Interview (PESCI)

-The RACGP currently delivers the PESCI in two states, namely South Australia and Tasmania.
+The RACGP currently delivers the PESCI in three states, namely South Australia, Tasmania and New South Wales.

 The information below provides you with an overview of the PESCI, how to apply, the relevant cost and the process.

 Since the introduction of National Registration on the first of July 2010 the responsibility for registration has been taken over by the Australian Health Practitioners Regulation Agency (AHPRA) and is administered by a Registration Committee of the Medical Board of Australia in each state.
 The Registration Committee will require some candidates entering General Practice to successfully complete a PESCI as a pre-requisite to being considered for conditional registration in their State or Territory.

 The Pre-Employment Structured Clinical Interview is conducted to assess that the applicant has the knowledge, skills and experience to practice safely and effectively in the particular general practice position for which limited registration is sought.

 The PESCI is an evaluation for suitability for a particular position.
 It is not an examination nor an assessment of an international medical graduate’s overall performance.

 The candidate will be responsible for their personal travelling expenses to attend the face-to-face interview; or the cost associated with the arrangement of video conferencing.

 Please note, a fee increase will occur for PESCI from the 1 July 2017 to $2,020.00.

 All fees are payable upon lodgment of application.